Hassan Allam Holding

 On the engineering and construction front, the Group is ranked as one of the Top 250 Global Contractors and ranked in the Top 225 International Design Firms.
-The Group offers a robust, fully integrated engineering and turnkey contractor solutions for the full scope of EPC services in power, petrochemical, oil & gas, water, and wastewater treatment plants and transmission lines, roads & bridges, industrial plants, malls, hotels, stadiums and sports facilities and mixed-use developments.
+The Group offers engineering and turnkey contractor solutions for the full scope of EPC services in power, petrochemical, oil & gas, water, and wastewater treatment plants and transmission lines, roads & bridges, industrial plants, malls, hotels, stadiums and sports facilities and mixed-use developments.

 On the investment and development front, Hassan Allam Utilities is the investment and development arm for the Group operating across four key verticals focused on sustainable infrastructure to address service and availability gaps in water, energy, social infrastructure, and transport and logistics across Egypt and MEA.